 Stemming from the small amount of research about essential oils themselves, studies on the effectiveness of personal diffuser methods of essential oils are pretty much non-existent.

 Despite all this inconclusive research, essential oils are still believed to be effective by a third of American adults, one poll found.
 And the oils haven’t proven to be completely useless.
 Lavender oil, for example, has been linked with improved sleep.
 It’s also worth arguing for the placebo effect here — if you feel better, calmer or healthier when you’re using essential oils, then there’s relatively no harm done.
+The tools to vaporize essential oils, like a Yocan vaporizer for example, can be found most anywhere in the United States, and Canadians can peruse Online Dispensary Canada, which sells vape pens, cartridges and even cannabis products such as indica and sativa strains.

 Is it safe?